jochemstoel/node-parallel-http/README.md

 Node-Parallel-HTTP
 ========

-Node-Parallel-HTTP is a Javascript for make  **lot of different request** in simultaneous.
+Node-Parallel-HTTP is a Javascript for make  **lot of different request** simultaneously.
 It can use HTTP, HTTPS.
 It works with socks5 proxy for, exemple, use **TOR NETWORK**.

 ####Introduction